-CERTUM QCA closely cooperates with Primary Registration Authority, the registration authorities and points of the identity and attributes verification.
-Registration authorities and points of identity and attributes verification operate on the basis of the authorization by an appropriate certification authorities CERTUM QCA and CERTUM QACA.
-The authorization concerns the registration, identification of the identity and attributes of a current or future subscriber.
+CERTUM QCA closely cooperates with Primary Registration Authority, registration authorities and points of the identity and attributes verification.
+Registration authorities and points of identity and attributes verification operate on the basis of the authorization by the appropriate certification authorities CERTUM QCA and CERTUM QACA.
+The authorization concerns the registration, identification of the identity and attributes of the current or future subscriber.

-Registration authorities receive, verify and approve or reject applications for registration and issuance of a public key certificate or attribute certificate and other applications related to the management of certificates (rekey, modification or revocation of a certificate).
+Registration authorities receive, verify and approve or reject applications for registration and issuance of a public key certificate or an attribute certificate and other applications related to the management of certificates (rekey, modification or revocation of a certificate).
 Verification of applications intends to authenticate (on the basis of the documents enclosed to the applications) the requester, as well as the data included in the application.
-The level of accuracy of subscriber's identity and attributes identification results from the general requirements described in Certification Practice Statement of CERTUM's Qualified Certification Services (see Chapter 3).
-The scope of duties of registration authorities and points of the identity and attributes verification are defined in this Certification Practice Statement, procedures for registration authorities and Certification Services.
+The level of accuracy of subscriber's identity and attributes identification results from the general requirements described in the Certification Practice Statement of CERTUM's Qualified Certification Services (see Chapter 3).
+The scope of duties of registration authorities and points of the identity and attributes verification are defined in this Certification Practice Statement, procedures for registration authorities and the Certification Policy of CERTUM's Qualified Certification Services.